smilecs/ketro/README.md

 ### Alternatively

-Passing in a error handling function will allow you to omit the `onException` callback which is now optional.
+Passing in an error handling function will allow you to omit the `onException` callback which is now optional when using the `Kobserver`.
 ##### Note: that passing in a function will stop the `onException` callback from executing
 so it's a choice between using either one.